Friendship Style Quiz Result

 - Over-pouring.
 Encouragers can be the supportive friend to many people while having nobody who plays that role for them.
 The asymmetry catches up.

 - Magnet for one-way friendships.
 Because you're so generous with attention, you can accidentally collect a circle of people who take more than they give.
+Over time the takers crowd out the reciprocal friends.

 Who you pair well with